 There’s nothing like a fresh Cherry Pie with juicy cherries bubbling through a rich, flaky crust.
 Watch the video tutorial and learn how to make the best cherry pie from scratch with our easy, homemade Pie Crust and fresh or frozen cherries.
+I’m also sharing my best tip to ensure you have a perfectly thickened and saucy cherry pie filling.

 This post may contain affiliate links.
 Read my disclosure policy.

-Homemade Cherry Pie Video Tutorial
+Cherry Pie Video

-If you enjoyed this Cherry Pie video tutorial, you can check out all of our video recipes on our .
 I hope you’re pumped and inspired to bake your own cherry pie while cherries are in season, or you can use frozen when the craving strikes (see instructions below).

-Ingredients for Cherry Pie
+Homemade Cherry Pie Recipe

 - Cherries: We love sweet red cherries here but you can use a variety of cherries and even a combination of different cherries.